 BOOMI.-A splendid six days' evangelistic mission, commencing on Lord's day, Nov.
-20, was conducted during the week, W. D. More and W. Gale being the preachers, and Sister M. Hodson soloist.
+20, was conducted during the week, W. D. More and W. Gale being the preachers, and Sister M. Hodson spleit. soloist.
 Great interest was shown throughout the meetings.
 There were fine attendances every night, and the question box was freely used.
-Two little girls, members of the Lord's day School, made the good confession, and were both baptised the following day.
+Two night, and the question box was freely used.
+Iwo fittle girls, members of the Lord's day School, made the good confession, and were both baptised the following day.
 The truth was well preached, and many were impressed.
 It should bear more fruit in due time.
-On Lord's day the brethren met at P. Winter's, Broxburn, for the breaking of bread, about 15 members participating.
+On Lord's day the brethren met at P. Winter's, Broxburn, for the breaking of break about its members participated. breaking of bread, about 15 members participating.
 The visitors (who remained during the mission) besides Bren.
 More and Gale were Sisters H. M. Hodson, Mrs. More, Mrs. Harris, M. Hodson, C. Hodson, and A. Hodson.
 Bro.
-More proposes to visit this place every two months, and we hope that much good may result.-F. Boughton, Nov.
+More proposes to visit this place every two months, and we hope that we have the man we hope that much good may result.-F. Boughton, Nov.
 26.

 WAGGA.-The first-fruits of Bro.
-Clydesdale's labors were exhibited on Lord's day evening, Dec.
+Clydesdale's labors were exhibited on Lord's day evening.
+Dec.
 4, when a young married woman made the good confession, and was immersed on Dec.
 5. There are many more whom we expect to see take the same step.-G.B., Dec.
 4.

 LILYVILLE.-To-day was observed as Home Mission day.
 Splendid services.
 Bro.
 Wilkins gave a splendid address to the church in the morning, basing his remarks on Ephesians 5: 15-17, which was greatly appreciated.
 At the gospel meeting J. Fox gave a stirring address on "Choose ye this day whom ye will serve," after which a young man made the good confession.
-The beautiful rendering of "Give Me Jesus" by Sister Mrs. Walter Fox was very helpful.
-The collection for Home Missions amounted to £2/10/-.-W. C. Dane, Dec.
+The heautiful rendering of "Give Me Jesus" by Sister Mrs. Walter Fox was very helpful.
+The collection for Home Missions amounted to \$12/10/-.-W. C. Dane, Dec.
 4.